-I have addressed several topics over my recent articles.
-Issues which I have analyzed include:
+We addressed several topics over the recent articles.
+Issues analyzed include:

 - How Virginia views the rights of a father versus those of a mother